SaNuelson/Cubetorial/README.md

 Individual puzzle families may provide solvers.

-The long-term goal is for solvers to be built from the same building blocks used by tutorials:
+The long-term goal is for solvers to be built from the same building blocks used by guides:

 * pattern recognition
 * state queries